andreasmhallberg/readingnotes/Myhill, 2014. The Effect of Diglossia on Literacy in Arabic and Other Languages.md

   2. In external diglossia H can be heard in everyday usage.
   3. Frozen diglossia burdened with archaic, artificial grammatical rules.
 H in external diglossia based on existing usage.

-- Solution: adopt arabizi (3,7 etc) as written medium in primary education.
-Example of japan and korea.
+- Solution: adopt Arabizi (3,7 etc) as written medium in primary education.
+Example of Japan and Korea.
 217-219

 @Arabic
 @diglossia
-@literacy
+@FLA